OUR RESEARCH

 Calibrated Optics

 We develop, test and refine advanced optics that can tolerate the extreme conditions in our high energy density science experiments.
-For example, we tailor optics used in mirrors and lenses to offer the refractive properties needed to avoid laser damage.
-Our optical scientists are experts in the physics of laser-matter interaction and chemical processes that mitigate damage.
-They collaborate with our additive manufacturing experts to develop 3D-printed optics.
+Our optical scientists are experts in the physics of laser-matter interaction and chemical processes that mitigate laser damage.
+We tailor optics to offer the refractive properties needed to avoid damage.
+For example, a fused silica debris shield was a critical factor in NIF’s ability to deliver more than 2 megajoules of laser energy in ignition experiments.

 Advanced Photon Technologies